Why Pro-Ana Websites Are Dangerous

-- Abnormally slow heart rate and low blood pressure, which means the heart muscle is changing.
-The risk for heart failure rises as the heart rate and blood pressure levels sink lower and lower.
+- Abnormally slow heart rate and low blood pressure (heart muscle is changing, increasing risk for heart failure as heart rate and blood pressure levels sink lower)

 Why Do Girls Visit Pro-Ana Websites?

-Most of the girls who visit Pro-Ana websites have no desire to go into recovery or are not ready for recovery just yet.
+Most of the girls who visit Pro-ana websites have no desire to go into recovery or are not ready for recovery just yet.
 They feel that there are few other places where an anorexic can be open and honest about this fact without causing distress.
 Some girls feel persecuted and misunderstood everywhere else for not yet choosing to go into recovery.
-Whatever the reason, these websites are actively promoting and encouraging a disease that has the highest mortality rate of any psychiatric disorder.
+Whatever the reason, these websites pose health risks to pro-ana communities by actively promoting and encouraging a disease that has the highest mortality rate of any psychiatric disorder.

-In fact, for females between 15 to 24 years old who suffer from anorexia nervosa, the mortality rate associated with the illness is twelve times higher than the death rate of all other causes of death.
+In fact, for females ages 15-24 who suffer from anorexia nervosa, the mortality rate associated with the illness is 12 times higher than the death rate of all other causes of death.
 Studies have shown that there has been a rise in incidence of anorexia in young women, ages 15-19, in each decade since 1930.
 There is no doubt that the rise of technology in the information age of the Internet has complicated this issue as well.

-At The Meadows Ranch, our trained intake professionals create a warm, safe environment where women can seek admission into our program without fear of judgement.
-We recognize how difficult and scary taking that initial first step towards recovery can be.
+At The Meadows Ranch, our trained intake professionals create a warm, safe environment where women can seek admission into our program without fear of judgment.
+We recognize how difficult and scary taking that initial first step towards recovery can be, especially when you have strong pro-eating-disorder support online.
 That is why we are here to help make the process as easy and nurturing as possible.

-But for members of the Pro-Ana community, their adopted red-bracelet has a more dark connotation.
-In an interview with Buzzfeed, CEO of the National Eating Disorders Association Lynn Grefe called sale of the red bracelets “appalling.”
+But for members of the pro-ana community, their adopted red bracelet has a darker connotation.
+In an interview with BuzzFeed, National Eating Disorders Association (NEDA) CEO Lynn Grefe called the sale of the red bracelets “appalling.”

 “Is someone making pro-cancer or pro-heart disease necklaces?
-Replace the word ‘Ana’ with ‘cancer’ and you realize how absurd and how sick this is, to be encouraging people through jewelry to stay sick.
-I find it unforgivable,” she said.
-“I really encourage people to take a step back and ask if they want to promote a life threatening illness and promote death … The longer people are visiting those sites, the longer they’re not getting treatment.”
+Replace the word ‘ana’ with ‘cancer,’ and you realize how absurd and how sick this is, to be encouraging people through jewelry to stay sick.
+I find it unforgivable,” Grefe said.
+“I really encourage people to take a step back and ask if they want to promote a life-threatening illness and promote death … The longer people are visiting those sites, the longer they’re not getting treatment.”